What is Metrology? (Metrology Definition, Metrology Meaning)

 The sky is the limit at the more advanced levels.
-Shop Floor CMM (Coordinate Measuring Machine, see below)?
+Shop Floor CMM (Coordinate Measuring Machine)?
 Wow, very powerful instrument.
 Optical Comparator?
 Again, very useful and not something you see very often in an individual CNC’ers tool kit.
 Perhaps one of those slick motorized and computerized height gages?
 They’re the next best thing to a true CMM.
 I have coveted one for years, but never pulled the trigger.

 What is a lot more common would be the reference standards such as Gage Blocks, Pin Gages, and perhaps even a Cylindrical Square.